 Title VII Implementation

-On August 13, 2012, final rules on the definitions of the terms "swap" and "security-based swap" (final definitional rules) were published in the Federal Register, triggering the effective dates for many key Dodd-Frank swaps rules.
+On August 13, 2012, final rules on the definitions of the terms "swap" and "security-based swap" (final definitional rules) were published in the Federal Register, triggering the effective dates for many key Dodd-Frank swaps rules (77 Fed.
+Reg.
+48208).
 The final definitions and a number of the final rules became effective on October 12, 2012, including registration requirements for SDs and MSPs.
-Additionally, the application of the US securities laws to security-based swaps will become effective February 11, 2014.
+Additionally, the application of the US securities laws to SBS will become effective February 11, 2017.

 Compliance Dates for Dodd-Frank Swaps Rules